heytanix/MSML_Repository/README.md

 ![Cover Image](/Assets/Cover_Image.jpg)
-# Statistics for Machine Learning Analysis Project - TEAM 3
+# Mathematics & Statistics for Machine learning - (Experential Learning) - TEAM 3

 This repository contains a statistical analysis of the relationship between students' study hours and their academic performance (marks).
 The analysis follows a structured approach addressing 15 key statistical concepts and techniques.